dishmint/LexicalCases/README.md

 ## Usage

 LexicalCases can search strings, files or wikipedia articles for a lexical pattern.
-See the included documentation for more information.
+See the paclet documentation for more information.

 <img width="992" alt="Screen Shot 2022-02-04 at 5 21 50 AM" src="https://user-images.githubusercontent.com/18143853/152512756-d19d2b1b-6472-45b1-b5d7-a73351021bc6.png">